-The design work would be carried out to satisfy the requirements of the Building Regulations and this might involve the use of 'Approved Document H',
+The design work would be carried out to satisfy the requirements of 'Approved Document H' together with

 Transfer of Private Sewers

 It should be noted that from 1 October 2011 the responsibility for most existing private sewers (that is a 'drain' serving two or more properties) which connect to a

 public sewer was transferred to the relevant water company.
 It was originally proposed that all sewers subsequently constructed would be adopted by the water

 companies and would need to be designed and constructed to the standards set out in 'Sewers for Adoption'.
 This mandatory adoption has been implementation in Wales

 but is still pending in England.

 The mandatory adoption of sewers means that in Wales, only drains within the curtilage of a property fall within

 the remit of Building Regulations.
 An adoption agreement with the relevant water company has to be in place for most new sewers and lateral drains before construction

 of the development can commence.
 Since the situation within England has not yet changed, new private sewers can still be designed and constructed to the requirements of the Building Regulations.